 PIP coverage pays a percentage of certain expenses which are incurred if you are in an automobile accident.
 In Florida, PIP coverage will pay 80% of your reasonable expenses for medically necessary care rather than 100%.
 PIP payments are usually made quickly because no determination on fault needs to be made.

 What is covered by PIP?

-· PIP covers many routine medical costs covered by PIP.
+· PPIP covers many routine medical costs covered by PIP.
 However, PIP will not extend to medical treatments which are not regularly used and accepted by traditional medical practitioners such as acupuncture.

 · Under Florida law, eighty percent of your expenses for medical, surgical, X-ray, dental, and rehabilitative services, including prosthetic devices and medically necessary ambulance, hospital, and nursing services will be covered provided you initiated service within 14 days after the motor vehicle accident.